 Whether you’ve been managing a team for years or you’re joining one as a newbie, this approach has helped me establish trust and sustain success.

-Let’s talk about building.
+Let’s talk about team building.
 It’s likely that throughout your career, you’ve done many activities to strengthen your team and thought about forming better organizations in your career.
-But it has never been more important to focus on what really works to create a good team than now, with looking more like a long term reality.
+But it has never been more important to focus on what really works to create a good team than now, with remote work looking more like a long term reality.

 To make sure teams are not just surviving but thriving, there are a few key strategies that have helped me drive meaningful professional conversations, bring people together and focus our organization for success.